 K to O

 Paintings are original unless otherwise stated.
-Artist will indicate if prints of that painting is available.

 Michele moved to the beautiful community of Sebastian in December 2018 and is enjoying every minute of it!

 She is a retired photographer and photo restoration artist from Massachusetts with 25 years of professional photographic experience.
 Over the years she has worked for major studios as well as accepting freelance assignments.
 Additionally, she taught Photoshop classes through a number of adult education venues in Massachusetts.

 She continues to work on freelance projects, digitizing and restoring old photographs and negatives.

 Although primarily a photographer and digital artist, Michele also enjoys painting and drawing in acrylics, oil, pen and ink and graphite.

 CURRENT MEMBERSHIPS INCLUDE